 Pursuit's Covid Safety Promise is our commitment to the safety and well-being of our guests and staff.
 Through this program, we will ensure that everyone feels safe at our experiences so that the power of our places can shine through.

 For inquiries or to book by phone, call

-In Banff and Jasper, we have temporarily closed operations at some attractions and hotels.
+In Banff and Jasper, we have introduced stringent cleaning and safety protocols to safely operate this summer season for all travelers who visit Banff and Jasper.
 International travel to Canada is currently restricted.
-Please see our complete information page for more information on our response to the crisis.
+Please see our complete information page for more information on our Safety Promise.

 The Lake Minnewanka Cruise (formerly Banff Lake Cruise) is a unique sightseeing tour exploring Lake Minnewanka, the largest lake in Banff National Park.
 Your voyage will be an approximate one hour interpretive cruise with an experienced captain and entertaining guide who will introduce you to the rugged paradise, native folklore and geology of the area.

 For up-to-date Lake Minnewanka Cruise daily operating hours please visit the Location & Hours page.